asdf-format/asdf/README.md

 itself can be found [here](https://asdf-standard.readthedocs.io).

 The ASDF format has the following features:
-* A hierarchical, human-readable metadata format (implemented using YAML)
+* A hierarchical, human-readable metadata format (implemented using [YAML](http://yaml.org))
 * Numerical arrays are stored as binary data blocks which can be memory mapped.
-Numerical data blocks can optionally be compressed.
+Data blocks can optionally be compressed.
-* The structure of the data can be automatically validated using schemas
+* The structure of the data can be automatically validated using schemas (implemented using [JSON Schema](http://json-schema.org))
 * Native Python data types (numerical types, strings, dicts, lists) are serialized automatically
 * ASDF can be extended to serialize custom data types